-Diploma, South Georgia Technical College, 20 years occupational experience.
-License(s): Associated General Contractors (A.G.C.)
+Diploma, South Georgia Technical College; 5 years occupational experience.

 South Georgia Technical College also utilizes part-time adjunct faculty to provide instruction in some of its courses.
 The individuals that serve in the capacity of adjunct faculty are fully qualified to teach the course(s) assigned to them.